grafana/grafana/contribute/style-guides/documentation-style-guide.md

 #### drawer

 Do not use.
-This is internal jargon that refers to a panel on the bottom of the screen.
+This is developer jargon that refers to a UI panel.
 Refer to the panel or feature by its proper name.

 #### intro, introduction